 Anadarko continues to look for new places across the world to work and international exploration will “always be a part of what we do,” Walker said May 17 at the Association of International Petroleum Negotiators’ (AIPN) 2017 International Petroleum Summit.

 His remarks were delivered amid growing concern that a lack of long-cycle investment will turn today’s abundant supply of oil and gas resources into future shortfalls as production from U.S. shale declines and global demand rises.

 “I think it’s important for us as an industry … to think about exploration in new areas, new countries and in new plays,” Walker said.

-The Houston-based company allocates the bulk of its capital nowadays to its Delaware and Denver-Julesburg (D-J) basins and deepwater Gulf of Mexico (GoM) assets, but it has a sizeable international portfolio.
+The Woodlands, Texas-based company allocates the bulk of its capital nowadays to its Delaware and Denver-Julesburg (D-J) basins and deepwater Gulf of Mexico (GoM) assets, but it has a sizeable international portfolio.
 Anadarko’s interests include positions offshore Brazil, Colombia, New Zealand and Africa.
 Among the six nations on the continent, Anadarko and its partners are working offshore Mozambique in the deepwater Rovuma Basin, where about 75 trillion cubic feet (Tcf) of recoverable natural gas has been discovered.

 “Mozambique will be a great source for LNG for the next 20 years,” Walker said.

 That probably wouldn’t have been possible without improved subsurface imaging combining proprietary and existing seismic technology that Walker said helped “image the subsurface there in a way that we had not before.”